opendp/smartnoise-sdk/contributing.rst

 System requirements
 =============================
 WhiteNoise-system is python based.
-The initial setup will require a conda environment, ideally isolated with conda or venv.
+The initial setup will require a python environment, ideally isolated with conda or venv.
 Below we have a conda based example for setting up the SDK and Service requirements

 .. code-block:: bash